-Jimmie Lanley is the mother of one creative teenaged daughter.
+Jimmie Lanley is the mother of one creative daughter.
 Living abroad in China necessitated the original choice to homeschool.
-But now that she and her family are back in Tennessee, Jimmie can’t imagine any other way to educate her middle schooler.
-Jimmie’s Collage is where she blogs about her Charlotte Mason styled homeschool.
-In the early years, Jimmie’s lesson plans were full of hands-on activities and lapbooks.
+Jimmie’s Collage is where she blogs about her Charlotte Mason-styled homeschool.
+In the early years, Jimmie’s lesson plans were full of hands-on activities and lap books.
 As the years passed, she began using more and more notebooking and became so passionate about the method that she created her second blog, The Notebooking Fairy.
 That site features free notebooking printables and how-tos plus the affordable eBook guide Notebooking Success.

 This post was part of our Nature Week here at The Homeschool Scientist!
 Read the other blog posts HERE.